 Indigenous communities have called the Willamette Valley home since time immemorial.
-We recognize that the tribes of the Kalapuya — including the Tualatin, Yamhill, Luckiamute, and Santiam people — have hunted, fished, foraged, traded, traveled, and lived on these lands for thousands of years.
+All throughout the year, we want to recognize that the tribes of the Kalapuya — including the Tualatin, Yamhill, Luckiamute, and Santiam people — have hunted, fished, foraged, traded, traveled, and lived on these lands for thousands of years.

 Today, the Confederated Tribes of Grand Ronde — comprising more than 30 tribes from throughout Oregon, California, and Washington — remains active on its ancestral homelands and is dedicated to preserving tribal cultures and traditions for future generations.